 What is the National Museum of Ireland: Country Life about?

-The museum focuses on the period between 1850 and 1950 and shows various items from rural life in Ireland during that period.
+The beautiful, modern building is in stark contrast to the simpler life depicted inside.
 Spread across a number of floors, the museum is surprisingly bigger than what you expect from the outside.
 The building is cleverly built into the slope and as a result, doesn’t detract from the environment around it too much.
 It’s the type of place that Kevin McCloud would LOVE if it was on an episode of Grand Designs.

 That environment is the grounds of Turlough House, built in the 1860’s and owned by the Fitzgerald family until the 1990’s when Mayo County Council bought it.
 The grounds are open to the public and feature a Victorian garden and playground.
 I can imagine it being quite pleasant on a nice day.
 We had to imagine when we went because it was raining.